DeanHarland/prebootcamppractice/README.md

     Day2:
     Today I felt very unsure on my CSS as yesterdays project was very unappealing so with the help of ChatGPT, I asked it to give me several tasks to work on regarding CSS.
 It mainly was Flex boxs and grids.
 This felt like a productive day as it was the first time i was properly and effectively using ChatGPT as a learning tool.

+    Day3:
+    Today I carried on with the practice tasks set by ChatGPT.
+It invloved finishing up creating a basic, pro and premium pricing plan, each with its own colors and sitting nicely next to each other.
+I created 2 of the same pricing plan, 1 using Flex box and 1 using grid.
+I then moved onto working with transition and making my project more appealing.
+Creating a profile card that expanded when hoverd on aswell as a loading/progress bar that filled up.
+After this I used what I learnt today to improve the projects section of my portfolio project.